 Research shows that filing documents three to four levels deep is the maximum efficient depth to store and retrieve files.
 By expanding the various levels of the library or library archives users are able to browse down to the various folders in the system.
 Using metadata in FileHold provides much more powerful methods to organize and retrieve documents than a complex library hierarchy.

 Document Library Overview

-Access to the structure is controlled by group and user memberships at the cabinet and folder levels.
+Access to the structure is controlled by security membership at the cabinet and folder levels.
 Only users that are members of a cabinet can see the cabinet to access its contents.
 Once inside the cabinet a user must also be a member of the folders it contains in order to access documents contained within the folder.
 If the user is not a folder member they will not be able to see the folder.
-Users can see the membership associated with a particular cabinet or folder by right clicking on the cabinet or folder and selecting Properties.
-Once authenticated to access files inside a folder, access to individual document types is restricted by schema membership.
-Users must be a member of schema (document type) in order to view files associated with this document type in the document management system.
-For example, users in the sales department can be restricted to only add, search, and access sales document types (invoices, purchase orders and contracts) while users in the HR department can be restricted to only add, search and access only HR document types (expense reports, vacation requests and performance reviews) even if they are located in the same folder.
+Users can see the membership associated with a particular cabinet or folder by right clicking on the cabinet or folder and selecting Properties > Security.
+Folders can simply inherit the security membership of their cabinet.